 When setting up your measurement infrastructure, take time to confirm that it can support both online and offline marketing goals.
 A solid infrastructure should bridge customer touchpoints across all channels, eliminating gaps in measurement.
 For example, say your business collects customer leads on your website, but those customers complete their purchases in your store.
 If you’re able to import those offline sales into your advertising tool, you can optimize your bidding and increase the efficiency of your approach.
 That’s just what Groupe Renault did.
 By adopting an analytics solution integrated with its offline sales tool, it was able to bring offline insights into its attribution model and more efficiently allocate marketing budget.

 Protect privacy while driving performance

-Remember that privacy-safe tools and actionable conversion data are not mutually exclusive, thanks to proven modelling techniques.
+Remember that privacy-safe tools and actionable conversion data are not mutually exclusive, thanks to proven modeling techniques.

 Look to the future of measurement